cockroachdb/docs/v22.2/drop-owned-by.md

 ## Required privileges

-The role must have the `DROP` [privilege](security-reference/authorization.html#managing-privileges) on the specified objects.
+The role must have the `DROP` [privilege](security-reference/authorization.html#managing-privileges) on the specified objects. `DROP OWNED BY` cannot be performed if the user has synthetic privileges.

 ## Synopsis